 NPPD owns or has operating control of 34 generating facilities.
 This diverse power resource mix produces energy from a variety of fuel sources including coal, nuclear, natural gas, oil, hydro, wind and solar.
-We operate 5,294 miles of transmission and subtransmission lines and 2,467 miles of distribution lines.
+We operate 5,341 miles of transmission and subtransmission lines and 2,482 miles of distribution lines.

-Revenues are primarily derived from wholesale power supply agreements with 46 municipalities and 25 public power districts and/or cooperatives.
-NPPD also serves more than 91,000 residential, commercial and industrial customers in 79 Nebraska communities at retail.
+Revenues are primarily derived from wholesale power supply agreements with 46 municipalities and 24 public power districts and/or cooperatives.
+NPPD also serves nearly 92,000 residential, commercial and industrial customers in 79 Nebraska communities at retail.